 Constantly comparing your performance with peers and tweaking your strategy to improve is sure to bring your brand to the top of your customers’ mind.

 The best way to plug competitive intelligence and benchmarks into strategy is to involve your creative or content team.
 You can interpret the benchmarks and pass it on to them as a report or with a product like Unmetric, thanks to the extendable user base, you can help them access data on the dashboard by themselves.
 Instead of just looking at the numbers, your team will be investigating as to why the performance is so.

 Take customer service benchmarks for example.

-However, looking at response rate and mentions number, we see that KLM addresses far more @-mentions than JetBlue.
+However, looking at response rate and mentions number, we see that American Airlines addresses far more @-mentions than JetBlue.
 Based on the industry benchmarks, a brand can inform its customer service team to optimize their reply time and response rate.
 What’s more, you can dig in and see the types of replies that generate more positive sentiment and, in turn, customer satisfaction.

 Similarly, content strategy, posting frequency and timings, and other facets of your brand’s integrated communication plan can be tweaked using benchmarks.

 “Benchmarks are a great indication of how your current strategy is performing.
 When interpreted right, they can point you to areas where there is room for improvement and also show peers that are doing it right.”

 To inject learnings from the benchmarks into their social media strategy and to initially find benchmarks for the key metrics, brands need a tool that flawlessly delivers these insightful numbers.